vi/dive/README.md

 * Preserving of exit code
 * Selective disabling of "preserving" parts above (from v0.5)
 * Chroot / CLONE_NEW... / forced command line (from v0.5)
+* Setting of DIVE_USER and other variables according to client credentials

 **Notes**